 Tracy Privette George, MSN'99, is lead author of "Virtual Collaboration in Academia," published in Creative Nursing in August 2020.

 Martina Harris, MSN'99, was named interim dean of Chattanooga State Community College's division of nursing and allied health in Tennessee, effective July 2022.
 She was interviewed in July 2019 by the Chattanooga Times Free Press for an article about the shortage of nurses in that city.
 Martina is president of District 4 of the Tennessee Nurses Association.

-Laura Hein, MSN’99, PhD’06, is associate professor at University of South Carolina College of Nursing in Columbia (2018).
+Laura Hein, MSN'99, PhD'06, is an associate professor at University of South Carolina College of Nursing in Columbia (2018).